March 11, 2026

 After leaving religious life, Margaret’s administrative and technical talents led her to work at the Jet Propulsion Laboratory and later in information technology at Digital Wizards in San Diego.

 For many years, Margaret was a devoted member of the community at St. Barnabas.
 She served as senior warden and office administrator, and much of parish life passed through her hands.
-She edited the Carillon, managed stewardship campaigns, maintained membership and email lists, organized continuing education, and kept the parish’s administrative life running smoothly.
-Margaret was present at every potluck, parish meeting, and celebration, including the parish’s 50th anniversary, where her broad smile lit the gathering.
+She edited the Carillon, managed stewardship campaigns, maintained membership and email lists, organized continuing education, and helped keep parish life running smoothly.
+Margaret was present at potlucks, parish meetings, celebrations, and the quiet, ongoing work that holds a church together.

-Margaret’s life was marked by faithful service and friendship—a true servant of Jesus and a steadfast friend to many.
+Margaret’s life was marked by faithful service, friendship, intelligence, and humor.
+She was a true servant of Jesus and a steadfast friend to many.

 She is survived by many family members, friends, and parishioners whose lives she touched.